Thinkersbluff/CR6Community-Marlin_TB/BUILD_AND_TEST.md

 # Test specific configuration without building
 ./build-configs.sh test-build cr6-max-stock-mb true

+# Build with custom touchscreen repository path (only if not at default location)
+./build-configs.sh v2.1.3.2 "" "" /home/stephen/CR-6-Touchscreen

 # Build only BTT configurations (using pattern matching)
 for config in $(ls config/ | grep btt); do
     ./build-configs.sh release-candidate "$config"